Linkman124/P4wnP1-Wiki/docs/Getting-Started-Subfolder/Setup.cfg.md

 # Setup.cfg

-**In this file, you can find extend documentation on every option in the setup.cfg file.**
+**In this file, you can find extended documentation on every option in the setup.cfg file.**

 The setup.cfg is the first file that gets loaded on start of the P4wnP1 service.
-The Payload gets loaded directly afterwards and **has the ability to override variables defined setup.cfg** (so if some features don't behave like they should, their settings are probably getting overridden by the payload)
+The Payload gets loaded directly afterwards and **has the ability to override variables defined in setup.cfg** (so if some features don't behave like they should, their settings are probably getting overridden by the payload)

 ***